 Eric Vehe, Professional Development Workshop Coordinator / Wargo Nature Center

 I am a graduate of the University of Minnesota Duluth with a bachelor's in Recreation/Outdoor Education and the University of Wisconsin-La Crosse with a master's in Recreation Management.
 Before entering the naturalist world I worked in the recreation field as a climbing instructor, sea kayak guide, trip leader, and program coordinator.
 As a naturalist I have worked for Three Rivers Park District, Minneapolis Park & Recreation Board, and Wargo Nature Center.
 This is my first term on the board.
 I am excited to continue sharing the great wealth of knowledge found in the naturalist community through professional development and training programs.
 In my spare time I enjoy getting outdoors in just about any capacity, but especially while canoeing, backpacking, and birding.
 I hope to meet as many people as possible at workshops during the next two years!

-Ashley Smith, Conference Coordinator / Kroening Interpretive Center
+Mary Morris, Conference Coordinator / Springbrook Nature Center

 Emily Meyer, Member-At-Large / ISD 15

 I’ve always been a bit of a nature nerd.
 During my undergrad years, I found myself drawn to the sciences, but hating the laboratory.
 I wanted to be outside, sharing what I was discovering with people, in a way they could understand.
 Now after two seasons as a naturalist with Three Rivers Park District, I am sure that this field is where I will dedicate my life.
 Because of that, I want to be deeply involved within the naturalist community.
 I pride myself on being organized, driven, willing to help, and a great team member.
 I hope to gain valuable insight into the naturalist community by supporting and networking with other naturalists around the state.
 My hope is that the MNA board grows in influence, allows members to feel they have a voice in this community, and keeps the community strong, united and organized.